tylim88/FirelordJSDoc/docs/highlights/set.md

 ## Merge And Merge Field

-With merge or merge field, set can behave like update, all members are partial, except that update can only update on exiting document while set simply create the document if it does not exist.
+A merge set(set with merge or merge field) can behave like update, all members are partial, except that update can only updates exiting document while set simply create the document if it does not exist.

-Set also possess the same weakness like update, that is accepting `undefined` value and `undefined` is not a valid firestore data type.
+Merge set also possess the same weakness like update, that is accepting `undefined` value and `undefined` is not a valid firestore data type.

 <div  style={{ display:'flex', justifyContent:'space-between' }}>
     <div style={{ display:'flex', flexDirection:"column", alignItems:'center' }}>